apache/datasketches-website/docs/Sampling/VarOptSampling.md

 that can be stored in the reservoir.
 In contrast to some other sketches in this library, the size does not need to be a power of 2.

-When serialized, these sketches use 16 bytes of header data in addition to the serialized size of the items in the sketch.
+When serialized, these sketches use 32 bytes of header data in addition to the serialized size of the items in the sketch.
+VarOpt unions may require some extra metadata beyond the regular header.

 ### Updating the sketch with new items